tsunami416604/azure-docs.hu-hu/articles/automation/automation-child-runbooks.md

 A runbookok közzétételi sorrendje csak a PowerShell-munkafolyamatok és a grafikus PowerShell-munkafolyamat runbookok esetében számít.

 Ha a runbook a beágyazott végrehajtás használatával meghívja a grafikus vagy a PowerShell-munkafolyamatok alárendelt runbook, a a runbook nevét használja.
-A névnek a következővel kell kezdődnie: ".\\"annak megadásához, hogy a parancsfájl a helyi könyvtárban található.
+A névnek a következővel kell kezdődnie: **.\\** annak megadásához, hogy a parancsfájl a helyi könyvtárban található.

 ### <a name="example"></a>Példa